OCR-D/spec/workflow-format.md

 ## Parsing Algorithm

 The parsing algorithm consists of a set of passes.
-It should inform implementers but does not require require an exact implementation, as long as the result is the same.
+It should inform implementers, but does not require require an exact implementation, as long as the result is the same.

 **NOTE** Unlike in POSIX shell, comments are removed before line continuations are